"Life in all its fullness"

 Choral singing is a definite strength at St Aidan’s, enabling choirs of senior students to participate at the highest level, locally, nationally and internationally.
 As well as these staff-organised ensembles, many students naturally form their own groupings, from string quartets to rock bands.
 There is a strong tradition of large-scale collaborative ventures.

 Extra-curricular performing arts are especially strong at St. Aidan’s, regularly staging major musicals.
-In recent years, we have staged Les Miserables, Evita, Copacabana, West Side Story, School of Rock, Sister Act and in 2019, We Will Rock You.
+In recent years, we have staged Evita, Copacabana, West Side Story, School of Rock, Sister Act and in 2023, The Little Mermaid.

 In addition to all the above, St Aidan’s has a flourishing orchestra, band, choirs and other instrumental ensembles which operate locally, nationally and internationally.